microsoft/azure-software-radio/gr-azure-software-radio/examples/README.md

 ## REST API
-The REST API hosts a REST API server which allows getting status from a top block, configuring variables and calling functions as specified in the readable and writable block options in GNU Radio.
+The REST API Block hosts a REST API server which allows getting status from a flowgraph, configuring variables, and calling functions as specified in the readable and writable block params.
 The following quickstart shows how to use this block.

 - [Quickstart: Using REST API in GNU Radio](rest_api_quickstart.md)